-All non-Swiss nationals wishing to come to Switzerland for the purpose of employment must have a valid passport - and a visa, if necessary, issued by the Swiss Embassy or Consulate at the home location.
+All non-Swiss nationals wishing to come to Switzerland for the purpose of employment must have a valid passport – and a visa, if necessary, issued by the Swiss Embassy or Consulate at the home location.
 Your Swiss employer needs to have applied for and received agreement to the assurance of a work and residence permit before your arrival in the country.
-This document has to be requested from the immigration authorities either of canton in which the employer is situated or of the canton where the employee will take residence.
+This document has to be requested from the immigration authorities either of the canton in which the employer is situated or of the canton where the employee will take residence.
 Different procedures apply depending on the country of origin of the applicant.
 It is also necessary for any accompanying spouse and children to have similar documents which confirm the right to reside in Switzerland.

 There are different types of permits, depending on where you live and the length of your working contract.